SummaryRead the full fact sheet

 About diabetes – long-term effects

 Diabetes is a condition in which there is too much glucose (a type of sugar) in the blood.
 Over time, high blood glucose levels can damage the body's organs.
 Possible long-term effects include damage to large (macrovascular) and small (microvascular) blood vessels, which can lead to heart attack, stroke, and problems with the kidneys, eyes, gums, feet and nerves.

-The good news is that the risk of most diabetes-related complications can be reduced by keeping blood pressure, blood glucose and cholesterol levels within recommended range.
+The good news is that you can reduce the risk of the long-term effects of diabetes by keeping blood pressure, blood glucose and cholesterol levels within recommended range.
 Also, being a healthy weight, eating healthily, reducing alcohol intake, and not smoking will help reduce your risk.

 Diabetes and healthy eating